 Dipert, Randall R., 1980b, The Composer’s Intentions, Oxford University Press, Oxford.

-Author, year, Title of the work, downloaded from URL [accessed: Day / Month / Year]
+Author, year, Title, downloaded from URL [accessed: Day/Month/Year]

-Author, year, "Title of the chapter or article", compiler, Title of the complete work, downloaded from URL [accessed: Day / Month / Year].
+Author, year, “Title of Chapter or Article”, editor(s), Title of the edited collection, downloaded from URL [accessed: Day/Month/Year].

-Author, year, "Title of the collaboration", Title of the magazine or newspaper, vol., No., Pages (if it is the case), downloaded from URL [accessed: Day / Month / Year]
+Author, year, “Title of the Contribution”, Title of the Magazine or Newspaper, volume, issue, page range (if applicable), downloaded from URL [accessed: Day/Month/Year]

 Two authors: